Visit The Little Zoo in the Park

 The Small Wonders of Africa exhibit opened in 2014 to great applause.
 The dynamic multi-species exhibit increased the footprint of the older small mammal house and included an aardvark, Wolf’s guenon, crested guineafowl, fennec foxes and a colony of straw-colored fruit bats.
 The zoo also celebrated the birth of a trio of African lion cubs.
 In 2016, the zoo underwent a complete rebranding, including a much-needed facelift to the front of the zoo.
 2017 saw the hatching of six Caribbean flamingo chicks, the first successful hatching at the Sacramento Zoo since 1999!

 In January of 2018, the zoo welcomed Jason Jacobs as its new CEO/Executive Director.
 He quickly went to work planning for some major changes to the zoo, including bringing two brand-new species to Sacramento: okapi and meerkats.
-Read more about the exciting changes happening at the zoo.

 The role of zoos has changed dramatically over the past several decades.
 The focus has shifted from showcasing as many animals as possible, to creating a recreational experience that also focuses on the importance of providing an educational premise for which zoos exist.
 Zoos of today have three very distinct purposes – education, conservation, and recreation.
 The Sacramento Zoo inspires appreciation, respect and a connection with wildlife and nature through education, recreation and conservation.